molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Styling logic</aside>

 Attributes Directives are often used for changing the style of an element, either directly with inline styles or indirectly with classes.

 Most styling logic can be implemented using CSS alone, no JavaScript code is necessary.
 But sometimes JavaScript is required to set inline styles or add classes programmatically.

-Neither of our [example applications](#example-applications) contain an Attribute Directive, so we are introducing the **`ThresholdWarningDirective`**.
+None of our [example applications](#example-applications) contain an Attribute Directive, so we are introducing and testing the **`ThresholdWarningDirective`**.

 This Directive applies to `<input type="number">` elements.
 It toggles a class if the picked number exceeds a given threshold.
 If the number is higher than the threshold, the field should be marked visually.

 Note that numbers above the threshold are valid input.
-The `ThresholdWarningDirective` does not add an Angular validator.
+The `ThresholdWarningDirective` does not add a form control validator.
 We merely want to warn the user so they check the input twice.

 <div class="book-sources" markdown="1">
 - [ThresholdWarningDirective: Source code](https://github.com/molily/threshold-warning-directive/blob/main/src/app/threshold-warning.directive.ts)